skills/idea-to-app-with-spark/.github/steps/5-step.md

 - If the **Open Codespace** and **Create repository** options are unavailable, please wait a moment for Spark to finish working.

 </details>

+## Play time is over 🥹

+How was that?
+Did you have fun?
+I hope you _sparked_ some new ideas! ✨ After you answer, you are all done! 🎉

+- [ ] Surprisingly fun! 🤓
+- [ ] I prefer a non-committal answer!
+- [ ] Didn't really like it. 👎 (thanks for your honesty)
+- [ ] It was bad.
+I was basically forced to start an issue to share feedback. 📝